Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Methodology

 To fulfill this goal, the retriever is typically trained with supervised contrastive loss:

+where $p_{i}^{+}$ is the labeled positive document paired with $q_i$ and $\mathbb{P}^{-}_{i}$ denotes the set of candidate documents for $q_i$ which is typically constructed during training by random negative sampling or hard negative mining methods.

-The cross-encoder-based ranker $\bm E_{ce}$ is in charge of calculating the matching score of $q_i$ and $p_j$ more accurately as it can model their fine-grained interactions, and re-ranking the retrieved candidate passages provided by the retriever to improve the retrieval results.
-Concretely, given a query $q_i$ and a passage $p_j$, the input is formed as the concatenation of $q$ and $p$ with $[\mathtt{CLS}]$ in the beginning and $[\mathtt{SEP}]$ as their separation\footnote{We take the special tokens used in BERT~\cite{Devlin2019BERT} as an example.} and is fed into the transformer~\cite{vaswani2017attention}.
-The representation of $[\mathtt{CLS}]$ in the top layer is used to calculate the relevance score with a projection head $g$:
+\paragraph{Cross-Encoders} The cross-encoder ranker $\texttt{Enc}_\texttt{ce}$ is in charge of calculating the matching score of $q_i$ and $p_j$ more accurately as it can model their fine-grained interactions, and re-ranking the retrieved candidate passages provided by the retriever to improve the retrieval results.
+Concretely, given a query $q_i$ and a passage $p_j$, the input is formed as the concatenation of $q$ and $p$ with $[\mathtt{CLS}]$ in the beginning and $[\mathtt{SEP}]$ as their separation and is fed into transformer~\cite{vaswani2017attention}.
+The representation of $[\mathtt{CLS}]$ in the top layer is used to calculate the relevance score with a projection head $f(\cdot)$: